PurdueLunabotics/purdue_lunabotics/readme.md

 - Ubuntu 22.04
   - Directly supported, this is the ideal operating system
 - Windows: [WSL2](https://ubuntu.com/desktop/wsl)
-  - This acts as a ubuntu computer within your windows computer.
+  - This acts as an Ubuntu computer within your Windows computer.
 It mostly works and will be good enough for most applications.
-  - Can be slower than running ubuntu directly
+  - Can be slower than running Ubuntu directly
   - Make sure to install Ubuntu 22.04
 - Other Linux Versions: [Docker](https://docs.docker.com/get-docker/)
-  - Running a docker container that has ubuntu 22.04 will work fairly well.
+  - Running a docker container that has Ubuntu 22.04 will work fairly well.
   - You may need to do some setup to get the GUI to show up.
 - Bare Windows: Not Supported
-  - It is possible to use ROS on bare windows, but highly advised against as it is hard to do and not well supported
+  - It is possible to use ROS on bare windows, but highly advised against as it is hard to do and not well-supported
-  - WSL is the prefered method of running ROS on Windows Computers
+  - WSL is the preferred method of running ROS on Windows Computers
 - Mac:
-  - It is possible to dual boot Ubuntu and MacOS, but this has not been tested.
+  - It is possible to dual boot Ubuntu and macOS, but this has not been tested.
-  - It is also possible to run ROS on bare MacOS, but you will have to build from source.
+  - It is also possible to run ROS on bare macOS, but you will have to build from source.
 See [here](https://docs.ros.org/en/humble/Installation/Alternatives/macOS-Development-Setup.html)

 ## Getting started